EugeneGIS/AGDAbook/docs/03-GWSS.md

 In the GIS environment, this correspond to the attribute table of a vector punctual feature.

 Than you can plot the histogram of events distribution based on the variable *"Area_ha"* (the size in hectares of the burned area).
-Since this is a power low distribution, for a better understanding it's recommended to transform the data using a logarithmic scale.
+Since this is a power low distribution, for a better understanding it is recommended to transform the data using a logarithmic scale.
 Using Log10 you can easily evaluate the frequency distribution of the burned areas.